api3dao/vitepress-docs/docs/reference/airnode/latest/understand/http-gateways.md

 Enable either gateway in the `config.json` file fields `nodeSettings.httpGateway` and `nodeSettings.httpSignedDataGateway`.

-- **enabled**: A boolean to enable/disable for the gateway.
+- **enabled**: A boolean to enable/disable the gateway.
-- **maxConcurrency**: (optional) A number higher than zero that represents the maximum number of serverless functions serving gateway requests.
+- **maxConcurrency**: (optional) A number higher than zero that represents the maximum number of serverless function instance serving gateway requests.
 When omitted, there is no maximum concurrency set.
 This field is ignored for Airnode client gateways.
 - **corsOrigins**: A list of allowed origins, `['*']` to allow all origins or an empty array to disable CORS.